Alejandro-Roldan/darktable-python/README.md

 > This is a fork from [ungive/darktable-python](https://github.com/ungive/darktable-python)
 > It extends the project to cover the cli arguments that were missing
+> extracts more info from the db of photos
 > And I made some changes to the code structure that makes it non-backwards-compatible

 The aim of this project is the following: